 Claremont McKenna College is a private liberal arts college located in Claremont, California, 35 miles east of downtown Los Angeles.
 The college has top-tier students and a serious commitment to scholarship.

-The Religious Studies program of study is designed to serve both as one focus of a liberal arts education and as a pre-professional foundation for students planning to pursue the study of religion beyond the baccalaureate degree.
-Students may enroll in Religious Studies courses offered at any of the undergraduate colleges, and advanced students may, with permission, enroll in master's-level courses in their area of specialization at Claremont Graduate University.
+The Religious Studies program serves both as one focus of a liberal arts education and as a pre-professional foundation for students planning to pursue the study of religion beyond the baccalaureate degree.
+Students may enroll in courses offered at any of the undergraduate colleges, and advanced students may, with permission, enroll in master's-level courses in their area of specialization at Claremont Graduate University.
 While offering a broadly based and inclusive program in the study of religion for all liberal arts students, the Religious Studies major affords the opportunity for more specialized work at the intermediate and advanced levels in particular historic religious traditions, geographical areas, philosophical and critical approaches, and thematic and comparative studies.

 Religious Studies at Claremont McKenna College benefits from a rich interest in the discipline in the Claremont community, and students and faculty have access to a number of talks, lectures, and discussions at the Claremont colleges and surrounding areas.

-Scholarship: Both the College and the Department of philosophy are committed to serious scholarship.
+Scholarship: Both the College and the philosophy department are committed to serious scholarship.
 You can get an idea of our research interests and publication records by looking at the faculty page.
-Our tenure standards are rigorous, but not so overwhelming that they prevent our faculty from having a serious focus on teaching.
+Our tenure standards are rigorous, but not so overwhelming that they prevent our faculty from keeping a serious focus on teaching.

 Teaching: At Claremont McKenna, faculty are given the opportunity to seriously engage with their students.
-The teaching load is 2-2, courses are almost always capped at 19, and many classes are even smaller.
 Our students are among the best in the nation.
-84% are in the top 10% of their graduating class, and their median SAT scores are 1400.

-Location: The town of Claremont is close to downtown Los Angeles but far enough east that it doesn't suffer from the problems (e.g., traffic problems) of a large city.
+Location: The city of Claremont is close to downtown Los Angeles but far enough east that it doesn't suffer from the problems of a large city.
 Claremont itself is a pleasant college town.
-The thing people like least is the smog and accompanying heat, which for about a month each summer reaches the 100's.
-(Though without humidity.)
-The town has plenty of benefits that compensate for the heat.
-You enjoy the ability to travel to Los Angeles for major cultural sites such as the many Los Angeles art museums, the philharmonic, and the Los Angeles Opera.
-The town is also good for people who love the outdoors, since we are situated at the base of a 10,000 foot mountain with wonderful hiking.
-The best thing about the location may be the almost-constant California sunshine.
+The thing people like least is the smog and accompanying heat, which for about a month each summer reaches the 100s (though without humidity).
+Claremont offers plenty of benefits: proximity to the cultural attractions of Los Angeles and to outdoors attractions such as the beach and the mountains.
+The best thing about Claremont may be the almost-constant California sunshine.